yasminasarmanova/Coffee-ERP/README.md

 - Frontend: React + TypeScript single-page application built with Vite.
 - Backend Services: Supabase for authentication and database operations.
 - Database: PostgreSQL hosted by Supabase.
-- Deployment: Docker containerization for consistent execution across different environments.
+- Deployment: Vercel (free hosting with GitHub integration and automatic CI/CD).

 The frontend communicates with Supabase through its client SDK to manage authentication and inventory data.
 ## Technologies Used